UN criticizes Iran's use of death penalty against minors | DW | 24.10.2019

 In Germany, voters symbolically abolished the death penalty in Hesse, the last state where it was legal, in 2018.

-The vote was symbolic because Germany's federal constitution and EU law mean that the death penalty was already banned in this state.
+The vote was symbolic because Germany's federal constitution and EU law mean that the death penalty was already banned in the country.

 kmm/se (dpa, AP)